 The scope of work identifies three main components, refined into six tasks, as follows:

 - Component 1: Support a Stable, Market-Oriented Environment

 Task 1-c: Provide Public Education for Land Rights

 Task 2-a: Sustainable Access to Financial Services for SMPs Provided

 - Component 3: Facilitate Market Infrastructure for Small and Medium Producers

 Task 3-b: Develop Wholesale Markets and Other Market Infrastructure

-In April, May, and June 2012, the AgroInvest project team continued technical implementation activities in the project focus areas.
+In April-June 2013, the AgroInvest Project team continued technical implementation activities in the Project focus areas.
 Key activities and accomplishments during this period included the following:

-- Seven agricultural industry associations have been selected through a competitive process for grant awards to build their capacity in advocacy and agricultural policy analysis.
+- Initiated implementation of grant programs with two new agricultural industry associations that were selected on a competitive basis to build their capacity in advocacy and agricultural policy analysis.